ysyk2021/the-art-of-time-management-in-the-workplace-techniques-for-boosting-productivity-and-efficiency/src/chapter-7-1.md

-# Understanding the Causes of Procrastination

-## Introduction

 Procrastination is a common challenge that affects productivity and efficiency in the workplace.
 This chapter explores the various causes of procrastination and provides insights into understanding why individuals engage in this behavior.
 By identifying the root causes, we can develop effective strategies to overcome procrastination and improve time management.